 - Obtained summary judgment on behalf of a school district and school principal in a suit by a former student pressing claims under the U.S. Constitution for the defendants’ alleged failure to respond to racial discrimination by an employee and students.

-- Obtained summary judgment on behalf of a school district and four administrators in school bullying case based on immunity defenses and failure to articulate legal theories actionably under the Missouri Human Rights Act.
+- Obtained summary judgment on behalf of a school district and four administrators in student bullying case based on immunity defenses and failure to produce evidence of actionable discrimination under the Missouri Human Rights Act.
 (Affirmed on appeal.)

 - Obtained dismissal of multiple lawsuits against a charter school based on the school’s compliance with Missouri vaccination laws.